m-d-grunnill/MetaCast/README.md

 # MetaCast
-A package for broadcasting epidimiological and ecological models over metapopulations.
+A package for broadcasting epidemiological and ecological models over meta-populations.